Horse Forage and Forage Management

-We thank the Noble Foundation for supporting the writing and final publication.
+We thank the Noble Research Institute for supporting the writing and final publication.
 Jim Pumphrey is credited with encouraging us to write the publication, since he perceived in his equine work the need for the information.
 We thank the manuscript reviewers who provided excellent input: Billy Cook, Dr. David Freeman, Dr. Sandra Morgan, and Ryan Reuter.
 Thanks to Cara Wallace who makes our "Okie English" more universally readable and to our Communications Department for all their great support.

 When we think horse pasture, we tend to visualize special forages and techniques.
 The fact is, we use the same forages with cattle and other livestock.
 The management, too, is usually much the same, but a few more cautions and inputs for special uses may be in order.
 Good pasture can be one of the best-quality and least-expensive means of feeding a horse.
 Our goal is for horsemen to actively produce and more properly use pastures for horses.
 The need for horse pasture depends on the nutritional demands of the horse and the horse's value.
 A horse has high value because of both emotional and financial considerations.
 Sometimes it is unrealistic to use pasture for the nutritional needs of those special animals because the risks are too high.